 CO-Founder & CEO

 Marco is an entrepreneur and innovator.
 Forbes has named him to their 30 under 30 Innovator list and MIT to their 35 Under 35 Innovator list.
-He is founder & CEO of Fellow Robots, a Silicon Valley based company working with large corporations to solve retailers’ biggest challenges.
+He is founder & CEO of Fellow Robots, a Silicon Valley based company working with large corporations to solve retailers’ biggest challenges with AI and Robotics.

 He joined the faculty of Singularity University at NASA Research Park in Silicon Valley as Teaching Fellow of Robotics and Artificial Intelligence and director of the Innovation Lab, where he worked with multidisciplinary teams to solve the world’s biggest challenges.